Skip to main content

 • You can also navigate to Integrations > Connectors and click Use on the connector after it is installed.
 The Connector field in the data integration information section is filled out with the connector you have selected.

-• Connector: The connector to use in the data integration.
+• Connector: Click the Connector drop-down and choose the connector you want to use in the integration.

 • Server: The server to process data in the data integration.
 Local server is selected by default for cloud data sources.
 You can also create your own data servers.